arpg/goggles/README.md

 ROS package for state estimation using millimeter wave radar data.
 Includes:
  - radar\_velocity: estimates body-frame velocity of a radar sensor
+ - radar\_inertial\_velocity: estimates the imu-frame velocity of a rigidly mounted imu and radar system

 # 2. Building
 The following dependencies need to be installed independently: